xdhruv27/CineCritique/README.md

 **CineCritique** is a movie app that fetches data from an API, displays movies, ratings, and overviews using HTML, CSS and JavaScript.

+## About
+CineCritique is a web application that provides users with popular movies fetched from The Movie Database (TMDb) API.
+It displays movie posters, ratings, and brief overviews in an interactive interface.
+Users can also search for specific movies, and the app dynamically updates the content based on the search results.

 ## 📸 Screenshots